Areola Odor Micro-Surgery: Reclaim Your Intimate Confidence

 Virtually no visible scarring.
 Our incision is controlled at an extremely minimal 0.3cm, cleverly placed at the junction between the areola and surrounding skin (hidden by the color difference).
 With proper post-operative care, the scar fades to nearly invisible within 1-2 months.

-Results are permanent with zero recurrence cases.
-Once apocrine glands are physically removed, they do not regenerate.
+Results are long-lasting, with no recurrence reported to date in long-term follow-up.
+Once apocrine glands are physically removed, they generally do not regenerate.
 Dr. Liu maintains a "Clean First" principle with over 90% removal rate.
-In his 15 years of clinical follow-up, no patient who underwent this surgery has experienced recurrence.
+In his 15 years of clinical follow-up, no recurrence has been reported to date.

 How can I tell if I have areola odor?